 PRESENTATION 600 mg tablet Each film-coated tablet contains 600 mg of darunavir (corresponding to 650.46 mg of darunavir ethanolate).
-For a full list of excipients, see 6.1 List of Excipients.
+The film-coating of the orange tablet contains sunset yellow FCF (E110).
+For a full list of excipients, see 6.1 List of Excipients .
 800 mg tablet Each film-coated tablet contains 800 mg of darunavir (corresponding to 867.28 mg of darunavir ethanolate).
 For a full list of excipients, see 6.1 List of Excipients.